Deer Permits and Tags

 • All fees listed below will have an internet convenience fee added at time of applying online for a permit or preference point.

-You will also need to purchase a nonresident hunting license, $127.50 (16 and over), $42.50 Jr. hunt license (15 and younger) The nonresident hunting license fee is nonrefundable.
+You will also need to possess a valid nonresident hunting license at the time of application, $127.50 (16 and over), $42.50 Jr. hunt license (15 and younger)

 • $117.50 Nonresident Youth White-tailed Deer Permit (youth 15 and younger and includes $27.50 nonrefundable application fee)